 - take responsibility for managing their own learning by being an active participant and positively engaging in their programme of study: attending classes, attending meetings with tutors and supervisors and ensuring they spend sufficient regular time in private study;

 - be a reliable and committed student and submit assessed work by stated deadlines and reflect on the feedback provided;

-- support programme representatives and participate in processes which will lead to improvements in the quality of learning and teaching, such as the National Student Survey, the Postgraduate Taught Experience Survey and module feedback questionnaires;
+- support course representatives and participate in processes which will lead to improvements in the quality of learning and teaching, such as the National Student Survey, the Postgraduate Taught Experience Survey and module feedback questionnaires;

-- take advantage of all the opportunities the University provides to help them reach their potential, enhance their employability prospects and personal development;
+- take advantage of the opportunities the University provides to help them reach their potential, enhance their employability prospects and personal development;

 - make prompt payment of charges made by the University, respect the physical environment of the University and behave respectfully towards staff, fellow students and neighbours on campus and in the local community.